-Overcoming chocolate addiction is possible at Quays Clinic.
-Since John Cadbury developed a process in the 19th century to create solid chocolate, and opened the first chocolate factory, people the world over have loved chocolate for its sweet, creamy taste and texture and the euphoric feelings in can create when consumed.
+Overcoming an eating disorder is possible at Quays Clinic.
+Since John Cadbury developed a process in the 19th century to create solid chocolate and opened the first chocolate factory, people the world over have loved chocolate for its sweet, creamy taste and texture and the euphoric feelings it can create when consumed.

-Some people claim to be unable to stop eating it, just like a person addicted to a drug.
-Like any substance that is pleasurable to eat, chocolate may cause mental health problems or psychological “addiction” in those who eat it regularly.
+Some people claim to be unable to stop eating chocolate.
+Like any substance that is pleasurable to eat, chocolate may cause mental health problems or psychological issues in those who eat it regularly.

-For people who are addicted to chocolate there is a way to overcome their addiction.
-A combination of using self-hypnosis, hypnotherapy in Bedlington, neuro-linguistic programming (NLP), emotional freedom technique (EFT) and thought field therapy (TFT) is the answer.
+For people who are chocoholics, there is a way to overcome the urge to eat chocolate.
+A combination of using self-hypnosis and neuro-linguistic programming techniques is the answer.

 This may not be a joking matter.
 Chocolate does contain several powerful compounds such as theobromine and tryptophan, among others, which are known to act on the human brain, creating euphoric feelings and even sexual arousal in large enough concentrations.

 Chocolate also contains caffeine, which acts on the central nervous system, and is known to be one of the most physiologically addictive compounds in the world.
-The combination of these compounds, consumed in large enough quantity, could cause true physiological addiction, but most people – even avowed “chocoholics” – do not eat enough chocolate to become truly physically addicted.
+The combination of these compounds, consumed in large enough quantity, can and do cause many different health problems.

 The darker the chocolate, the healthier it is for you.
 Dark chocolate is also lower in fat and lower in sugar than the creamier milk chocolate.

-If you are looking to find hypnotherapy in Bedlington, Newcastle, Sunderland, Gateshead or Durham for help with addiction to chocolate, contact hypnotist Ian Smith at Quays Clinic.
-Hypnotherapist Ian Smith is an Internationally respected therapist who has many years of experience in helping his clients with chocolate addiction.
+If you are looking to find hypnotherapy in Bedlington, Newcastle, and Sunderland, Gateshead for help to stop eating chocolate, contact hypnotist Ian Smith at Quays Clinic.